bitstadium/QuincyKit/README.markdown

 ## Server side files

 - `/server/database_schema.sql` contains all the default tables
-- `/server/crash_v200.php` is the file that is invoked by the iPhone app
+- `/server/crash_v300.php` is the file that is invoked by the iPhone app
 - `/server/config.php` contains database access information
 - `/server/test_setup.php` simple script that checks if everything required on the server is available
 - `/server/admin/` contains all administration scripts
-- `/server/admin/symbolicate.php` needs to be copied to a local mac, and the url has to be adjusted to access the scripts on your server
+- `/server/admin/symbolicate.php` needs to be copied to a local Mac, and the url has to be adjusted to access the scripts on your server

 # SERVER INSTALLATION